Bayer-Group/BIC-AdEPro/README.md

     library("adepro")
     launch_adepro()

 The application will start showing the data upload page.
-For detailed information on how to upload data see section [Functionality](#Functionality).
+For detailed information on how to upload data, see section [Functionality](#Functionality).

 ## Surface